Keep Financial Data Out of Unprotected AI Channels

 Detect

-Sonomos scans page content locally for credit card numbers, bank routing numbers, wallet addresses, transaction IDs, and customer identifiers.
-No data leaves your browser.
+Locke scans content locally for credit card numbers, bank routing numbers, wallet addresses, transaction IDs, and customer identifiers.
+No data leaves your device.

 Alert

-Flagged data is highlighted with a traffic-light overlay.
+Locke flags detected data with color-coded confidence indicators.
 Red for Luhn-validated card numbers and checksum-verified wallet addresses.
 Yellow for contextual matches requiring review.

 Block or Mask

 Outbound transmissions to AI tools, external services, or unrecognized endpoints can be intercepted.
-Card numbers and wallet addresses can be masked or redacted before transmission.
+Card numbers and wallet addresses can be masked or redacted before they reach the AI.

 Report